What You Need to Know About Hiking Japan’s Iconic Mt. Asama in 2023

 You will hike 3 miles (out and back) to Mt.
 Kurofu, which has incredible views of Asama.
 On clear days, you can even see Fuji and the Japanese Alps.

-It’s not super exciting until you hit a fork in the trail where the more challenging loop trail begins.
+The trail to Asama is not super exciting until you hit a fork in the trail where the more challenging loop trail begins.
 In this section, you will be stunned by the beauty.
 Mountains on all sides surround you, and you can see Asama’s smoke.
 Straight down the ravine is a lush valley full of incredible wildlife.

 This trail reminded me of hiking in Hawaii Volcanoes National Park.
 It didn’t feel like Japan.
-It felt like a different planet.
+It felt like a different planet!

 How an Advanced Hiker Can Hike to Asama